 Bugs.
 Camp Rockaway has insect repellent and bite relief products available for purchase.

 Weather.
 Because of our proximity to the ocean, the weather is often cooler than you might expect, especially at night and in the morning.
 We recommend packing a pair of pants and a sweatshirt.

 Bathrooms.
 Restrooms and showers are conveniently located within the campground.
 The facilities have hot and cold water.
 Water conservation is a key component of Camp Rockaway’s commitment to the environment – we encourage campers to keep showers brief.

 Alcohol.
 As per the National Park Service, glass containers and alcoholic beverages are prohibited in the campground.
 The bar located in the bathhouse is open until sunset.

 Food.
 Feel free to bring your own food.
 Our fire pit has a grill and may be used in the evenings.
 We recommend bringing food that is fully prepared and does not require water.
 There is no refrigeration.
-Guests must store all food in their tent, in a cooler that closes tightly.
+Guests must store all food in their car or in their tent, in a cooler that closes tightly.
 Please keep in mind there are no facilities for washing dishes.

 Friends and visitors.
 If you’re staying with us overnight and would like to show your friends the campground, please do – we’d love to meet them.
 However, visits from outside parties must be brief (5 min), and we can’t extend the use of our hammocks, bathrooms and showers.
-The good news is the beach is close, as is the bar, beer garden, boardwalk food concessions, arcade and more.
+The good news is the beach is close, as are the concessions at Jacob Riis Park.

 Power/Connectivity.
-A 300 watt solar-powered battery (located in the common area) is capable of charging multiple devices.
+A charging station located in the common area is capable of charging multiple devices.
 WiFi is available throughout the campground.

 Safety/Security.
 The campground is staffed 24/7, and the United States Park Police patrol all of Gateway National Recreation Area 24 hours a day.